 During our 3 years living in South Korea, we traveled a lot and had this fantastic opportunity to discover a beautiful country full of contrasts, with amazing natural landscapes but also fun and exciting cities like Seoul and Busan.

-We also had the chance to discover this fascinating culture, with sometimes a tough history behind.
-But South Korea is resourceful, and today it is one of the most modern country and the 11th largest economy in the world.
-We wrote a full post about the Korean Culture here.
+We also had the chance to discover this fascinating culture, with sometimes a tough history behind it.
+But South Korean are resourceful, and today it is one of the most modern countries and the 11th largest economy in the world.

 Living in South Korea

 We had been once in South Korea before, so we had a rough idea about what to expect when moving there.
-Beside the great job opportunity, we were also excited to experience a country with 4 seasons.
-We also love snowboarding and Korea has some ski slopes with state of the art facilities.
+Besides the great job opportunity, we were also excited to experience a country with 4 seasons.
+We love snowboarding and Korea has some awesome ski resorts with state of the art facilities.
 Especially since the Olympics in 2018.
 So we could already imagine ourselves going on snowboard trips every weekends.

-We also thought that Korea was conveniently located to visit Japan, Taiwan, China, Hong Kong and many other great places with just a few hour flight.
+We also thought that Korea was conveniently located to visit Japan, Taiwan, China, Hong Kong and many other great places with just a few hour’s flight.

 Living in South Korea

-As this wasn’t our fist experience living abroad (Guillaume lived in more than 10 countries, and Hammer in 3 countries before that), we already knew the difficulties of moving to another country.
+As this wasn’t our first experience living abroad (Guillaume lived in more than 10 countries, and Hammer in 3 countries before that), we already knew the difficulties of moving to another country.

-So before moving to South Korea, our advice it to have sufficient time before you start your actual job to get everything settled.
-It definitely takes more time that some other countries in Asia.
-So be patient, it will take a few weeks until you will start to feel more comfortable and “integrated” to the Korean life…
+So before moving to South Korea, our advice is to have sufficient time before you start your actual job to get everything settled.
+It definitely takes more time than some other countries in Asia.
+So be patient, it will take a few weeks until you will start to feel more comfortable and “integrated” to your new life!

 Living in South Korea

-Of course, it is always hard to answer all these questions, as everyone have different standards, different salary and fringe benefits but also different lifestyle.
+Of course, it is always hard to answer all these questions, as everyone has different standards, different salaries and fringe benefits but also different lifestyles.
 So we can only talk from our own experience.

 So let’s try to break it down for you: